Katy Jalili (Katayoun Jalilipour) is a genderqueer Iranian born multidisciplinary artist, performer and writer based in London.

 Katayoun writes freelance and has previously written for Shades of Noir on topics of social justice and intersectional feminism.

-They graduated from Performance: Design and Practice at Central Saint Martins in 2017 with a research on documentation of experienced oppression as an act of empowerment, with a focus on the queer femme identity.
+They graduated from Performance: Design and Practice at Central Saint Martins in 2017 with a research on documentating experiences of oppression as an act of empowerment, with a focus on the queer femme identity.

 Katayoun’s performance work consists of topics around race, diaspora, gender: trans identity, sexuality and erotica.
 Their performances cover a variety of night club entertainment, (stand up) comedy, cabaret, live art, and spoken word.